dabramovitch/condensed-metaphysics/_posts/2021-07-29-The-Ranger-Reimagined.md

 **Endurer:** You have advantage against checks made to prevent levels of exhaustion.
 **Improviser:** You have proficiency with improvised weapons.
 **Sage:** On topics related to your experiences and adventures, you may use wisdom in place of charisma as the modifier for persuasion and intimidation checks.
 **Indominable:** When you succeed on a wisdom saving throw against an effect attempting to frighten, paralyze, or otherwise subvert your will, you gain bonus damage equal to your wisdom modifier on attacks until the end of your next turn.
+**Nature caster:** You may add one druid spell of a level you can cast to your prepared spells.
+It does not count against the total number of prepared spells.

 ### Land Stride (Level 8):
 Same as in PHP